 Figuring a Harvard student would know the location of Pennypacker, the women decided to call the police.

-As Lee and Barenbaum prepared to make the call, Barenbaum saw a third unfamiliar man, also dressed, leaning over the second-floor staircase.
+As Lee and Barenbaum prepared to make the call, Barenbaum saw a third unfamiliar man, also dressed,

 Weld resident Charles E. Sims '98, who also saw the man, said he complimented the stranger on his crimson-and-white striped shirt.
 Sims said he asked the man where he was from, and the man did not answer.